AvarianKnight/pma-voice/README.md

 # FiveM Config

-### NOTE: Only use one of the Audio options (don't enable Native Audio & 3d Audio), its also recommended to always use voice_useSendingRangeOnly.
+### NOTE: Only use one of the Audio options (don't enable 3d Audio & Native Audio at the same time), its also recommended to always use voice_useSendingRangeOnly.
 ### You only need to add the convar **if** you're changing the value.

-All of the configs here are set using `setr [config-option] [boolean]`
+All of the configs here are set using `setr [voice_configOption] [boolean]`

 | ConVar                     | Default | Description                                                   | Parameter(s) |
 |----------------------------|---------|---------------------------------------------------------------|--------------|